ctfs/write-ups-2014/hack-lu-ctf-2014/wiener/README.md

 **Author:** javex
 **Description:**

-> It's gold rush time!
+> It’s gold rush time!
 The New York Herald just reported about the Californian gold rush.
 We know a sheriff there is hiring guys to help him fill his own pockets.
 We know he already has a deadful amount of gold in his secret vault.
 However, it is protected by a secret only he knows.
-When new deputies apply for the job, they get their own secret, but that only provies entry to a vault of all deputy sheriffs.
+When new deputies apply for the job, they get their own secret, but that only provides entry to a vault of all deputy sheriffs.
 No idiot would store their stuff in this vault.
-But maybe we can find a way to gain access to the sheriff's vault?
+But maybe we can find a way to gain access to the sheriff’s vault?
 Have a go at it: `nc wildwildweb.fluxfingers.net 1426`
 >
 > You might also need [this](wiener_38ff175d336b9c75fbf1b77290978015.py).

 ## Write-up

-The challenge name gives a hint about Wiener, and the Python code shows that RSA is involved.
+The challenge name gives a hint about Wiener, and the Python code shows that RSA is involved (see `asn1_encode_priv_key`).
 After reading the [Wiener attack details](http://en.wikipedia.org/wiki/Wiener%27s_attack), we are able to retrieve the private exponent `d` from the pair `(e, n)` if `d` is small enough.
-The challenge code gives us:
+The challenge code (around line 220) gives us:

 ```python
 d = prng.getrandbits(2048 // 5)